Drakkar-Software/OctoBot-Tentacles/Trading/Mode/daily_trading_mode/resources/DailyTradingMode.md

-DailyTradingMode is a **low risk versatile trading mode** that reacts only the its state changes to a state that is different from the previous one and that is not NEUTRAL.
+DailyTradingMode reacts only the its state changes to a state that is different from the previous one and that is not NEUTRAL.

 <div class="text-center">